 The Law with French Degree at Aberystwyth University has been designed to meet the need for a generation of lawyers equipped both legally and linguistically to deal with the legal business created by membership of the European Union.
-This programme combines the expertise of the Department of Law and Criminology with that of the Department of European Languages.
+This programme combines the expertise of the Aberystwyth Law School with that of the Department of Modern Languages.

 It will also provide you with a high level of French language skills and a good understanding of some aspects of the culture.
 You will benefit from the experience and enthusiasm of the expert staff in both departments.
-Many of the staff in the Department of Law and Criminology have also practised as barristers or solicitors, thus providing a practical application to your theoretical studies.
+Many of the staff in the Aberystwyth Law School have also practised as barristers or solicitors, thus providing a practical application to your theoretical studies.
 You will emerge with real world capabilities, enabling you to shape your future and develop the career you deserve.

 Department of Modern Languages: 96% student satisfaction (NSS 2016)

 96% of undergraduates from the Department of Modern Languages who graduated in 2015 were in employment or further education six months after graduating (DLHE 2015)

 Founded in 1901, the Aberystwyth Law School is the oldest Law School in Wales and has an excellent reputation for the quality of its teaching and the expertise of its staff.
 In choosing to study at the Aberystwyth Law School, you will discover a challenging and stimulating course.
 Our degree is recognised by the Bar Standards Board and the Solicitors Regulation Authority, providing a direct route to the legal profession.